 Thank you for your interest in Kean University.
 Below you will find important dates and application instructions for freshman applicants.
-Are you an international applicant?
-If so, please visit our International Application Instructions.
+Please note, applicants who earned 18 or more college credits after their high school graduate are required to apply as a transfer student.
+For more information, visit the Transfer Application Instructions page.
+If you are an international applicant, please visit our International Application Instructions page.

 Important Dates and Deadlines- Fall Enrollment

 January 1: Early Action Deadline – Students who submit and complete their Early Action application by January 1 are guaranteed an Admissions decision by January 31.
 Other benefits to accepted early action applicants are an early action scholarship award and priority placement testing appointments, registration, housing selection, and financial aid packaging.

 April 15: Preferred FAFSA (Free Application for Federal Student Aid) Deadline.

 April 30: Preferred Application Deadline.
 Applications are accepted on a rolling-basis thereafter.

 May 1: Preferred Tuition Deposit Deadline.

 May 1: Exceptional Educational Opportunities/Educational Opportunity Fund (EEO/EOF) Program Application Deadline (Fall semester admission only).

 STEP 1: Complete a Kean University Online Application.